Pardok/RP2040-GNUBoy/README.md

 ## Accuracy

+RP2040 port haven't been tested, this part will be updated in the future.

 A number of cpu buxfixes were ported from [here](https://github.com/mattkj/super-go-play/tree/master/gnuboy-go/components/gnuboy)

 The emulator currently fails only one CPU instruction via blarggs test rom (Windows executable running in wine on Linux):